 Changing Your Current WhatsApp Phone Number

 If you’ve been using WhatsApp for years and don’t wish to erase your messages and contacts to start over with a secondary number, it is possible to change the number inside the settings of your WhatsApp account on your phone.
 On WhatsApp’s own FAQ about the subject, WhatsApp makes it clear that your contacts need to have your new number saved in their device for a seamless experience, so while this will obscure your current number for your new number, it won’t necessarily remove the ability for people to have your old number through WhatsApp.
+The benefit to changing your number within the app rather than simply creating a new number is that you’ll retain your contacts and messages, but use the new, more private phone number.
 That said, here’s how to edit your old number to your alternate number created in the steps above.
 Once again, the steps below are using the Android version of the application, though iOS users should be able to follow similar steps on their own platform.

 What to Do If You Need a New Number